meetric1/gmod_shader_guide/README.md

 Once loaded in, you should be able to type `shader_example 1` in your console to view the first shader.
 (It should just be a red rectangle on your screen) It isn't very interesting but we'll work on making some cool shaders.

 # [Example 1] - Your First Shader
 In order to make a shader, we will need something to compile it.
-For this guide I have decided to use [ShaderCompile](https://github.com/SCell555/ShaderCompile), as it supports 64 bit and is a hell of a lot easier than setting up the normal sourceengine shader compiler.\
+For this guide I have decided to use [ShaderCompile](https://github.com/SCell555/ShaderCompile), as it supports 64 bit and is a hell of a lot easier than setting up the normal sourceengine shader compiler.
-I am also using an edited version of [ficool2's](https://github.com/ficool2/sdk_screenspace_shaders) `build_single_shader.bat`.

 After taking a look at `shader_example 1`, please close GMod and navigate inside this repo to `gmod_shader_guide/shaders`.\
 The source code of all the shaders are in this folder as `.hlsl` files.\